ryanwalker/docker-101/README.md

 #### Linux Installation
 1. https://docs.docker.com/installation/
 2. `docker run hello-world` - you should see 'Hello from Docker' along with information on what docker just did.
+3. `docker pull mysql:5.5` - this will pull a docker image to your box.

 #### Mac Installation
 1. Install vagrant - https://www.vagrantup.com/downloads.html